Science

 - Providing picture clues or sentence stems

-Pupils not secure within a lesson sequence are noted and adjustments made to the differentiation or level of support given.
+Pupils not secure within a lesson sequence are noted and adjustments made to ensure that children can succeed.
 Similarly, added challenge is given to those pupils requiring it.
 This may be through questioning or the use of written work.

 Impact

-A class investigations floor book is kept and added to across the year and quizzes, book looks, learning walks and pupil voice interviews are used by the subject lead to monitor impact and progression.
+A class investigations floor book is kept and added to across the year to help children recall and retrieve prior learning.
+At the end of each topic, to ensure children ‘know more and remember more’, knowledge harvests and AfL questions are used to assess and capture learning alongside quizzes, book looks, learning walks and pupil voice interviews which are used by the subject lead to monitor impact and progression.

 End of Key Stage One Expectations